arongas/spring-boot-lectures/Lecture 7 - Unit Testing/Lecture 7 - Unit Testing.md

    >
    > This is where Inversion of Control of Spring assists
    >
-   > Also making clean code -classes and methods with separation of responsibility assists.
+   > Also making clean/small code -classes and methods with separation of responsibility assists.

+---

+## Arguments against unit testing
 - Not possible in our code due to legacy code structure

    > Time to gradually improve code quality and test the changes using unit testing

+---

+## Arguments against unit testing
 - Not possible in our code due knowledge of the team

    > Change this mindset in the team.